quant-sic/worm/README.md

 Periodically, the total number of measurements among all the processes will be accumulated.
 If it exceeds the value specified in the `sweeps` parameter (or the `timelimit` is reached), the simulation will terminate.
+Since this check requires synchronization of the processes, it is not done after each sweep but rather at intervals between `Tmin` and `Tmax` seconds (which may be specified in the parameters file).
+Thus, when working on a cluster with wallclock constraints, one should reserve at least `timelimit+Tmax` seconds to avoid premature forceful termination of the job.

 Keep in mind that the thermalization phase has to be done for each MPI process independently, i.e. `$NUM_MPI` × `thermalization` sweeps will be carried out in